Permanent Exhibits are found throughout the museum.

-This exciting new exhibit features over 350 collection items and takes a look at how Pennsylvania has uniquely influenced our nation’s development through its people, places, products, and events.
+This exciting exhibit features over 350 collection items and takes a look at how Pennsylvania has uniquely influenced our nation’s development through its people, places, products, and events.

 This live-size streetscape features historic façades typical of 19th century Pennsylvania towns and villages.
 It features a summer kitchen, general store, tin shop, and much more.

 Featuring the narrative painting “Battle of Gettysburg: Pickett’s Charge” (1870), by Peter F. Rothermel, this exhibition showcases the museum’s collection of artifacts that reflect the preservation and interpretation of the Commonwealth’s Civil War experience.

 Anthropology & Archaeology Gallery